manifoldco/heighliner/README.md

 ## Installation

-Heighliner exists out of multiple components, we've explained these in detail in the [design docs](docs/design/README.md).
+Heighliner consists out of multiple components, we've explained these in detail in the [design docs](docs/design/README.md).

 For a full installation process, have a look at the [installation docs](docs/installation.md).